HOME Register

 Bobby: Well.
 Stock brokers give advise, first based on their own self-interest; second it's hard to find a good stock broker.
 What's the problem with your tech stock?

 Stacy: I know that, but he's supposed to be one of the best.
-He has very high ratings.
+He has impressive ratings.

 Bobby: Ratings are also subjective.
-Tell me what's wrong your tech stock.
+Tell me what's wrong with your tech stock.

 Stacy: He talked me into purchasing it three months ago, I've made only 500 hundred dollars out of my 40,000 dollars purchase for the last three months.
 Now, I've lost all that 500 dollars, but he still wants me to hold the stock.